mariuskalvo/elixir-introduction/introduction.md

 The actor model is implemented in Elixir and Erlang through BEAM processes.
 Processes in the Erlang VM are lightweight, and must not be confused with operating system processes.
 They are low-cost processes managed by the virtual machine, which are fast to create, terminate and have little memory overhead.
 This model of computation allows applications running on the Erlang VM to scale very well.

 ## Tooling
+Many of the tools available for Elixir development have been developed over decades with the Erlang ecosystem in mind.
+Since Elixir compiles to Erlang bytecode, the tooling available for Erlang is largely also available for Elixir.

+### Mix
+Mix is a build tool that is used to create your Elixir application, testing, compliation, dependency management and creating tasks.
+A close comparison to the Javascript world would be the node package manager, NPM.

+### IEx
+IEx, or Interactive Elixir, is Elixirs interactive shell.
+This is a REPL tool which allows us to interactively evaluate Elixir code.
+We are also able to load our Mix project into the IEx scope which allows us to call any of the functions in our code for a quick feedback loop.
+Running an application in the context of IEx also allows us to inspect the state of the processes in our supervision tree.

+### Editor plugins

+### Other
+- Debugger
+- Observer
+- Prying
+- Dialyzer

 ## Frameworks

+## Phoenix

+Phoenix is a web framework written in Elixir, which offers high developer productivity, performance and concurrency.
+Similar to what Rails is to Ruby, Phoenix has become the de facto web framework for Elixir.

+- Rapid prototyping
+- Opinionated with clear conventions
+- LiveView
+- Batteries included

+# Why Elixir?

+- All the battle tested features of Erlang available in a new package
+- Entry to functional programming
+- Concurrency out of the box.
+Actor model in the runtime
+- Rapid web development using Phoenix

+# Other resources

 # Summary